awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

 1. \(Optional\) For **Network Mode**, choose the Docker network mode to use for the containers in your task\.
 The available network modes correspond to those described in [Network settings](https://docs.docker.com/engine/reference/run/#/network-settings) in the Docker run reference\.
 If you select **Enable App Mesh integration** in a following step, then you must select `awsvpc`\.

    The default Docker network mode is `bridge`\.
-If the network mode is set to `none`, you can't specify port mappings in your container definitions, and the task's containers do not have external connectivity\.
+If the network mode is set to `none`, you can't specify port mappings in your container definitions, and the task's containers don't have external connectivity\.
 If the network mode is `awsvpc`, the task is allocated an elastic network interface\.
-The `host` and `awsvpc` network modes offer the highest networking performance for containers because they use the Amazon EC2 network stack instead of the virtualized network stack provided by the `bridge` mode; however, exposed container ports are mapped directly to the corresponding host port, so you cannot take advantage of dynamic host port mappings or run multiple instantiations of the same task on a single container instance if port mappings are used\.
+The `host` and `awsvpc` network modes offer the highest networking performance for containers\.
+This is because they use the Amazon EC2 network stack instead of the virtualized network stack provided by the `bridge` mode\.
+However, exposed container ports are mapped directly to the corresponding host port\.
+Therefore, you cannot take advantage of dynamic host port mappings or run multiple instantiations of the same task on a single container instance if port mappings are used\.

 1. \(Optional\) For **Task execution role**, choose an IAM role that provides permissions for containers in your task to make calls to AWS APIs on your behalf\.